ThomasBPG/Maanegut/README.md

-Simple 2D platform game build as part of a Game Jam workshop in Grenaa, Denmark January 2024.
+Simple 2D platform game build in Unity as part of a Game Jam workshop in Grenaa, Denmark January 2024.